Quercus lungmaiensis

-Quercus lungmaiensis is an uncommon Asian species of trees in the beech family Fagaceae.
-It has only been found in the province of Yunnan in southwestern China.
+Quercus lungmaiensis is an Asian species of oak.
+It is a tree native to limestone mountains on the border of Yunnan and Guangxi provinces in southern China, where it grows in subtropical moist forests from 1100 to 1300 metres elevation.
 It is placed in subgenus Cerris, section Cyclobalanopsis.

 Quercus lungmaiensis is a large tree up to 30 meters tall.
 Leaves can be as much as 11.5 cm long.